pebakery/pebakery/PEBakery.LZ4Lib/README.md

 ## TODO

-- Optimization.
+### Optimization

 Currently PEBakery.LZ4Lib is much slower than [ZLibWrapper](https://github.com/ied206/ZLibWrapper), which must not.

 ## License